Campus Community Resources & Support

 - Discussion groups on faith and justice topics,

-Multidisciplinary team including physicians, nurses, psychiatrist, registered dietitian, addiction counsellor and health educator
+A multidisciplinary team including physicians, nurses, psychiatrist, registered dietitian, addiction counsellor and health educator

 Services include appointment and walk-in clinics for comprehensive health and medical care, immunization and allergy clinics, a Dispensary.